masto/chatwithsysop.com/blog/2025-03-15-vips/index.md

 something I said in the previous paragraph which wasn't entirely accurate.
 I said there are no other mentions of VIPSHOME, which _is_ correct, but that doesn't mean it never sets it.
 See that call to `vips_guess_prefix`?
-Let's take a look at that interesting little function:
+Let's take a look at this interesting little function:

 ```c
 const char *